 The Behavioral Health and Developmental Services Unit makes policy and operational recommendations for state-operated facilities serving individuals with behavioral health, substance use and developmental disabilities.
 In addition, the Behavioral Health and Developmental Services Unit:

-1. Inspects, monitors and reviews the quality of services provided in state facilities and providers as defined in Code of Virginia § 37.2-403, including licensed mental health treatment units in state correctional facilities, in order to prevent problems, abuses and deficiencies and improve effectiveness.

-- 2. Informs the General Assembly and the Joint Commission on Health Care by means of reports as required by Code of Virginia § 2.2-313.
+- 1. Inspects, monitors and reviews the quality of services provided in state facilities and providers as defined in Code § 37.2-403, including licensed mental health treatment units in state correctional facilities, in order to prevent problems, abuses and deficiencies and improve effectiveness. - 2.
+Informs the General Assembly and the Joint Commission on Health Care by means of reports as required by Code § 2.2-313.
 Reports will include issues concerning significant problems, abuses and deficiencies relating to the administration of programs and services, recommendations and progress reports. - 3.
-Reviews and provides comments and recommendations as appropriate on any reports prepared by the Virginia Department of Behavioral Health and Developmental Services (DBHDS) and critical incident data collected by DBHDS in accordance with regulations adopted under Code of Virginia § 37.2-400 to identify issues related to quality of care, seclusion and restraint, medication usage, abuse and neglect, staff recruitment and training and other systemic issues. - 4.
-Monitors, reviews and comments on regulations adopted by the Virginia Board of Behavioral Health and Developmental Services as indicated. - Receives reports, data, information and complaints from the Commonwealth's designated protection and advocacy system, as well as other sources concerning quality of care provided in state facilities, and by other providers as defined below, and conducts independent reviews and investigations as indicated.
+Reviews and provides comments and recommendations as appropriate on any reports prepared by the Virginia Department of Behavioral Health and Developmental Services (DBHDS) and critical incident data collected by DBHDS in accordance with regulations adopted under Code § 37.2-400 to identify issues related to quality of care, seclusion and restraint, medication usage, abuse and neglect, staff recruitment and training and other systemic issues. - 4.
+Monitors, reviews and comments on regulations adopted by the Virginia Board of Behavioral Health and Developmental Services as indicated. - 5.
+Receives reports, data, information and complaints from the Commonwealth's designated protection and advocacy system, as well as other sources concerning quality of care provided in state facilities, and by other providers as defined below, and conducts independent reviews and investigations as indicated. - 6.
+Provides oversight of the DBHDS and community-based providers to identify system-level issues and conditions affecting quality of care and safety and provides recommendations to alleviate such issues and conditions. - 7.
+Implements a program to promote awareness of the Complaint Line operated by OSIG among residents of facilities operated by the DBHDS and persons receiving services from community-based providers regulated by DBHDS.